 If you are in a relationship with someone who is hurtful to you, it’s crucial to communicate your pain.
 If you’re unable to pinpoint exactly what they’re doing to cause the hurt, and all you know is that you feel bad, it’s okay to express that, too.
 Let the person know that their actions or words are causing you pain.
 Let them know you feel disrespected, uncared for, unloved, or whatever is true for you.

 If they don’t choose to change or just want to blame you for all the problems, you may have to make a bigger decision for yourself.
-You may have to reach your “threshold” to get to the point where you must take action or you’ll nothing will ever change.
+You may have to reach your “threshold” to get to the point where you must take action, or nothing will ever change.

 Taking “action” means taking care of yourself.
 It’s about focusing on your own needs when the other person will not or isn’t capable of meeting them.
 When they don’t seem to grasp how to support and contribute to your happiness, you may have to accept that they may never be able to do that.

-I realize the person who wrote that message to me may not appreciate my response to her message.
+I realize the person who wrote that message to me may not appreciate my response.
 It’s probably not something she wanted to hear.
 But sometimes, we have to stop dwelling on what we can’t control and accept that those we’ve hurt may have moved on as well – even if we’ve transformed into a completely different person and know that we will never hurt them again.

 To the author of that message: You’ve done your part by reaching out.
 It’s now up to him to decide if he wants to respond to you.
 And you have to be okay with the possibility that he may never do that.
 As I stated earlier, some people prefer to leave the past behind and not rekindle connections with those they had a life with.
 And that’s a choice we have to respect.